ruppel/myserver/README.md

 - Click on `Add Firewall record`
 - Choose your server
 - Edit the TCP Ports. **WARNING Be sure to add your specified SSH Port and your ISPConfig Port**.
 You might want to delete some of the ports not used.
+- Be also sure that you add the PassivePortRange for pureftp (see pureftp-quota-installed/tasks/main).
+The default is "42210:42310"
 - Be sure that the state is `Active`
 - Click on `Save`
 - After a few seconds the firewall should be active